AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

         APN (Access Point Name) is the name of a gateway between a GSM, GPRS, 3G and 4G mobile network and another computer network.
 If you use built-in eSIM card Truphone then change APN to **iot.truphone.com**.

     !!!
 Note
-        If you use external eSIM card you have to check APN used by SIM card's provider.
+        If you use external SIM card you have to check APN used by SIM card's provider.

 4. Go to Coiote DM to check if your device is connected.
 Click **Next**, then **Go to Summary**, then **Finish**.
 You will see your Device Center view: